 Amazon Synopsis

-A special thanks to Ginger Bolton for providing one lucky winner with a print copy of DECK THE DONUTS.
-Giveaway is limited to U.S. residents.
-Contest ends October 27, 2021 at 11:59 pm PST.
+A special thanks to Jenny Kales for providing a winner with their choice of print copy or an ebook copy of SLAYED BY SOUVLAKI.
+Contest ends Sunday, November 21, 2021 at 11:59 pm PST and print is limited to U.S. residents.
 Please use the Rafflecopter box located below to enter.
 The winner will be announced on this page and on Cinnamon & Sugar’s Facebook page, as well as notified by email (so check your spam folder!)

 -